alexnesov/Blockchain/Python_version/README.md

     - The block channel

-We'll use PubNub to create this server to server communication layer.
+We'll use PubNub to create this communication layer.

 The main hindrance that we have with a simple Flask app is that all the instance of the same application will try to use the same port by default.